|Origins||Annexed in 1869|

 In the 1920s Italian, Russian, Polish and Jewish residents moved into this neighborhood as the Scandinavians moved out and by the 1930s this community was still being enjoyed in the same way by the new migrants as was enjoyed by the Scandinavians.

-In the 1950s white greaser gangs began appearing in West Humboldt Park for possible reasons of opposing black of Latino migration into nearby neighborhoods.
+In the 1950s white greaser gangs began appearing in West Humboldt Park for possible reasons of opposing black of Hispanic migration into nearby neighborhoods.
 Legend has it that the first gangs the “Simon City Gang” and the “Royals,” came here first in 1952, but then in a few years there were other greaser clubs like the the “Drakers.”

 As the 1960s would progress the street gangs grew larger and more Puerto Ricans arrived in higher volumes.
 In the 1960s the white population mainly consisted of Italians and many did not appreciate how foreign born Puerto Ricans were changing the culture of the community, this all led to a police shooting of a young Puerto Rican male that sparked the Division Street Riots in June of 1966.
 The riot extended mostly through West Town and many Puerto Ricans from Humboldt Park participated.